Predict the Unpredictable: 6 Ways to Get Ahead of Your Mental Health During the Holiday Season

 2. PREDICT

 Predict the small or big things could go wrong, even with all the preparations.
 Like, you know that as soon as grandma sees your child acting stubborn, she will make a comment about your parenting.
 You know that you will feel unappreciated when you have sweated over a hot stove and broken the bank to entertain your family with picky taste buds.
-Tone down your prep by making easy things that you know everyone will like (maybe dress hot dogs in puff pastry shaped like a Christmas tree or a dreidel and ditch the standing rib roast and turkey.
-Do fresh pre-cut veggies and dip instead of making 10 salads that nobody eats.)
+Tone your prep down by making easy things that you know everyone will like.
 Whatever are your common triggers, try to predict them and change things up a bit.

 3. PLAN